Effective synchronization amid noise-induced chaos: Preliminaries

 \subsection{Probability distributions}

-In order to analyze the stochastic states encountered with positive $\Lambda$, we now consider the probability distribution $q^{(k)}(\varphi)$ arising from an initial $q^{(0)}(\varphi)$.
+In order to analyze the stochastic states encountered with positive $\Lambda$, we consider the probability distribution $q^{(k)}(\varphi)$ arising from an initial $q^{(0)}(\varphi)$.
 The evolution of this $q(\varphi)$ can be directly inferred from that of individual phases $\varphi$ in Eq.~\eqref{eq:dynamics}.

-Prior to the perturbation, the phase distribution remains unchanged up to rotation: $q^{(0)}(\varphi-t/T)$ (see illustration in \SM{Fig.~S1}).
+Prior to the perturbation, the phase distribution remains unchanged up to rotation: $q^{(0)}(\varphi,t)=q^{(0)}(\varphi-t/T)$ (see illustration in Appendix~\ref{sec:instantaneous}).
 We apply the same forcing (phase map $\psi$) after waiting times $\{\beta^{(k)}\}$ common to all oscillators.
 After the $k$'th kick, the ensemble will adopt the distribution $q^{(k)}(\varphi)$ according to

-For $\Lambda<0$, synchronization manifests in a very narrow, unimodal (``single-peaked'') $q^{(k)}(\varphi)$'s which will only get narrower on average.
+For $\Lambda<0$, synchronization manifests in a very narrow, unimodal (``single-peaked'') $q^{(k)}(\varphi)$'s which continually become narrower on average.
 In contrast, for $\Lambda>0$ one finds that $q^{(k)}(\varphi)$ continues to change erratically with each kick, with no ultimate convergence to narrow distributions.
-In Fig.~\ref{fig:circ_q-phi}, we show the typical evolution of two distributions under $\Lambda<0$ and $\Lambda>0$.